Annelisa Kilbourn: Death

 On 2 November 2002, while the plane she was travelling in was about to land in an animal reserve in the Lope Nature Preserve in Gabon, she was killed when it crashed.
 Three others in the plane were unhurt.
 A memorial service for Kilbourn was held at Bronx Zoo on the afternoon on 15 November 2002.

 Legacy

-The Wildlife Conservation Society setup a memorial fund in Kilbourn's name to assist veterinarians in other countries.
+The Wildlife Conservation Society set up a memorial fund in Kilbourn's name to assist veterinarians in other countries.
 In June 2003, she was posthumously elected to the Global 500 Roll of Honour by the United Nations Environment Programme at a ceremony in Beirut, Lebanon "for her exceptional work in protecting the environment."